 Potato Reading Answers

-CheckGet 10 Free IELTS Sample Papers
+Check: Get 10 Free Sample Papers

-Check: Register for IELTS Coaching - Join for Free Trial Class Now
+Register for IELTS Coaching - Join for Free Trial Class Now

-The potato is a source vegetable native to the Americas, a starchy tuber of the plant Solanum tuberosum, and the plant itself, a persistent in the family Solanacee.
+The potato is a source vegetable native to the Americas, a starchy tuber of the plant Solanum tuberosum, and the plant itself, a persistent in the family Solanaceae.
 Wild potato species can be found all over the Americas, from the United States to southern Chile.
 The potato was initially believed to have been tamed by indigenous peoples of the Americas self-reliantly in several locations, but later genetic testing of the extensive variety of cultivars and wild species outlined a single origin for potatoes.

-In the area of present-day southern Peru and extreme northwestern Bolivia, from a species in the Solanum brevicaule complex, potatoes were tamed about 7,000-10,000 years ago.
-In the Andes region of South America, where the species is indigenous, some close relatives of the potato are cultured.
+In the area of present-day southern Peru and extreme northwestern Bolivia, from a species in the Solanum brevicaule complex, potatoes were tamed about 7,000–10,000 years ago.
+In the Andes region of South America, where the potato is indigenous, some close relatives of the potato are cultured.
 Potatoes were familiarized to Europe from the Americas in the concluding half of the 16th century by the Spanish.
-Over 99% of currently cultivated potatoes worldwide descended from varieties that initiated in the lowlands of south-central Chile, which have
+Over 99% of currently cultivated potatoes worldwide descended from varieties that initiated in the lowlands of south-central Chile, which have displaced previously widespread varieties from the Andes.
+Today they are a vital food in many parts of the world and an essential part of much of the world’s food supply.

-As of 2014, potatoes were the world's fourth-largest food crop after maize (corn), wheat, and rice.
-Subsequent times of selective breeding, there are now over 1,000 different types of potatoes The importance of the potato as a food source and culinary element differs by region and is still changing.
-It remains an important crop in Europe, especially Northern and Eastern Europe where per capita production is still the maximum in the world, while the quickest expansion in production over the past few decades has happened in southern and eastern Asia, with China and India leading the world in overall production as of 2018.
+As of 2014, potatoes were the world’s fourth-largest food crop after maize (corn), wheat, and rice.
+Subsequent times of selective breeding, there are now over 1,000 different types of potatoes.
+The importance of the potato as a food source and culinary element differs by region and is still changing.
+It remains an important crop in Europe, especially Northern and Eastern Europe, where per capita production is still the maximum in the world, while the quickest expansion in production over the past few decades has happened in southern and eastern Asia, with China and India leading the world in overall production as of 2018.

 Normal potato tubers that have been grown and kept properly produce glycoalkaloids in amounts small enough to be insignificant to human health, but if green sections of the plant (namely sprouts and skins) are exposed to light, the tuber can gather a high enough concentration of glycoalkaloids to negatively affect human health.
 Being a nightshade like tomatoes, the vegetative and fruiting parts of the potato comprise the toxin solanine and are not fit for human consumption.